Marcell Ozuna Preview, Player Props: Braves vs. Pirates

-The Atlanta Braves, including Marcell Ozuna (.442 on-base percentage in past 10 games, 95 points above season-long percentage), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Marcell Ozuna (.419 on-base percentage in past 10 games, 73 points above season-long percentage), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Truist Park, Saturday at 7:20 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+In his previous game he had a one-hit performance (1-for-5) against the Pirates.

 Marcell Ozuna Game Info & Props vs. the Pirates